antenous/image/README.md

     cd image
     ./image foobar.bmp

 The resulting file will be `out.dds`.
+If the image was detected to be a direct draw surface (DDS) the output filetype is `out.bmp`.